Jonas E. Herbsman

 He is currently a member of the NYSBA Entertainment Law section, as well as the Committee on Music and Recording Industry, and A2IM’s Licensing & Publishing Committee.

-Mr. Dunn is a member of the New York Bar and is admitted to practice in the Southern District of New York.
-He is pending admission to the State Bar of California.
+Ms. Meyers is a member of the New York and Connecticut bars, and is admitted in the Federal District Courts for the Southern and Eastern Districts of New York.